Young riders have dreams....

 So, if you think or feel you’re struggling or need help, or think someone else might be, or someone’s being mean, nasty, or bullying you, speak to someone.

-If you struggle talking with someone in your family, you may have someone else you can trust eg a friend, someone at school, a teacher, teacher’s assistant, at or the stables, or at your pony/riding club, or the coach/trainer in the Young Rider programme.
+If you struggle to talk to someone in your family, you may have someone else you can trust eg a friend, someone at school, a teacher, teacher’s assistant, at or the stables, or at your pony/riding club, or the coach/trainer in the Young Rider programme.

 Or, if someone asks you how you are, be honest and say what you feel rather than pretend all is OK.